 Disclosure in the Event of Merger, Sale, or Other Asset Transfers.
 If we are involved in a merger, acquisition, financing due diligence, reorganization, bankruptcy, receivership, purchase or sale of assets, or transition of service to another provider, then your information may be sold or transferred as part of such a transaction, as permitted by law and/or contract.

 International Data Transfers.
-Information processed by us may be transferred, processed, and stored anywhere in the world, including but not limited to, the United States or other countries, which may have data protection laws that are different from the laws where you live.
-Where required by applicable law, we will ensure that appropriate safeguards are in place to protect your personal information.
-If we engage a third party to process personal information on our behalf, we will also contractually require them to handle your personal information appropriately.
-Further details can be provided upon request.
+All personal information processed by us may be transferred, processed, and stored anywhere in the world, including but not limited to, the United States or other countries, which may have data protection laws that are different from the laws where you live.
+We endeavor to safeguard your personal information consistent with the requirements of applicable laws.

 We process requests to be placed on do-not-mail, do-not-phone and do-not-contact lists as required by applicable law.

 Mobile Devices.
 We may send you push notifications through our mobile application.
 You may at any time opt-out from receiving these types of communications by changing the settings on your mobile device.
 We may also collect location-based information if you use our mobile applications.
 You may opt-out of this collection by changing the settings on your mobile device.

 “Do Not Track”.
 Do Not Track (“DNT”) is a privacy preference that users can set in certain web browsers.
 Please note that we do not respond to or honor DNT signals or similar mechanisms transmitted by web browsers.